northox/dnssec-reverb/README.md

     dnssec-reverb keygen example.com
     dnssec-reverb sign example.com
     ```

+You can debug your DNSSEC chain using this tool: http://dnsviz.net/d/mantor.org/dnssec/

 ## Configuration
 To override the default configuration (as describe below), simply create a `dnssec-reverb.conf` file at $MASTERDIR location.